Fatemeh6717/pokeman-card/README.md

 When the user clicks on the card, the card switches between its sides.

 The front side of the card include:
-• Pokémon id
-• Pokémon name
-• Pokémon image
-• Pokémon type(s) as tag(s)
+ Pokémon id, Pokémon name, Pokémon image, Pokémon type(s) as tag(s)

 The backside of the card
-• Pokémon id (same as on the front side)
-• Pokémon name (same as on the front side)
-• Pokémon base stats
+ Pokémon id (same as on the front side), Pokémon name (same as on the front side), Pokémon base stats